ynotstartups/notes/notes/cheat-sheet-mustard-systems.md

 - I am a linux nerd, vim, ubuntu, i3 window manager, my dot files are in git
 - Pragmatic,

+**Q: What is the interview process?**

+- programming test
+- call with cofounder
+- call with tech leads about the role

 ## Questions

-- Would the company stay like a small consultancy or would it grow to a medium to large company?
-Why?
+**Related to the role**

 - There is no mention of machine learning in the job description, does it mean the model are statistically, inference based? instead of neural networks?
 - reading the tech stack, there is no mention of cloud provider such as aws? is the tech stack hosted on premise?
 - What is income structure of the company? (cannot answer from job description)
     - is it primarily by the success of traders or external consultant commission?
 - Which team will I work in?
 What are the responsibilities of the team?
 - Can you describe a typical projects that I will be involved in?

+**Related to company**

+- How does covid impacted the company? both during and after the covid?
+What are the learnings?
+- Would the company stay like a small consultancy or would it grow to a medium to large company?
+Why?
+- How would you pitch your team to convince me to join your team?
+- What makes the company competitive in the field?
+What are the killer features?